ryanallen/words-of-my-perfect-teacher/README.md

 **1. Pride**

-Of all [negative [emotions](#emotions)](#negative-emotions), pride and jealousy are the most difficult to recognize.
+Of all [negative emotions](#negative-emotions), pride and jealousy are the most difficult to recognize.
 Therefore, examine your mind minutely.
 Any feeling that there is something even the least bit special about your own qualities, whether worldly or spiritual, will make you blind to your own faults and unaware of others' good qualities.
 So renounce pride and always take a low position.

 **2. Lack of faith**